XiaoLi0614/xiaoli.github.io/index.md

 ## News

+**May/2022**:  I am selected to receive GSA travel grant for 2022 IEEE Symposium on Security and Privacy.
 **Apr/2022**:  I am selected to receive student travel grant for 2022 IEEE Symposium on Security and Privacy.
 **Oct/2021**:  I am selected and funded to attend PLMW@SPLASH 2021.
 **Jul/2021**:  Our work Hamraz is accepted to IEEE S&P'22 (accept rate ~15%)!